atimermann/agtm/public/node-framework/docs/http2/errorHandler.md

   throw new ApiError(
     "If Keycloak plugin is enabled it is mandatory to define whether the route is authenticated or not!", "Missing Authentication Configuration",
-  )
+    500,
+    "Restricted message, will be displayed only in development or approval mode" )
 }
 ```